Frequently Asked Questions

 If you have a firewall, be sure that the required extensions are allowed for

 outgoing ESMTP connections.
+You can use the Try connection

 - Check that the sender's SMTP address corresponds to the SMTP Address